mcneill-shiner/trellis-garden-app/README.md

 - Weather forecast, including frost and heat warnings
 - Garden zone lookup by zip
 - Guidance on selecting frost dates
+- Easily adjust frost date based on forecast (w/ advice)
+- GANNT/calendar view of tasks
+- Ability to add more than one garden
+- Option to distinguish between beginner & experienced gardener, with tooltips displaying or not
 - Content & knowledge base
+- Store (dropship)
 - Major feature: space planning tool, eventually with a time component

 ## App Status